niklasf/python-chess/docs/core.rst

     .. py:attribute:: ep_square

-        The potential en passant square on the third or sixth rank or ``0``.
+        The potential en passant square on the third or sixth rank or ``None``.

         Use :func:`~chess.Board.has_legal_en_passant()` to test if en passant capturing would actually be possible on the next move.